Information-theoretic interpretation of quantum formalism: General systems

 \subsection{Quantum channels}

 In standard quantum information, quantum channels represent operations that transform the states of one register into states of another register~\citep{holevo}.
 Here, we will use quantum channels to explore a unique Hilbert space $\mathcal{H}$.
-The various charts represent the same logical problem formulated with different sets of Boolean variables.
-A channel $\Phi$ transforms a state $\rho$ in the initial basis into a new state $\rho'$ in a second basis.
-Technically, $\Phi$ must be trace-preserving so that any probability remains a probability, and completely positive to allow consistent concatenation of registers.
+The various windows represent the same logical problem formulated with different batches of Boolean variables.
+A channel $\Phi:\mathrm{D}(\mathcal{H})\to \mathrm{D}(\mathcal{H})$ transforms a state $\rho$ in the initial basis into a new state $\rho'$ in a second basis.
+Technically, $\Phi$ must be trace-preserving and completely positive, so that any probability remains a probability while being compatible with a concatenation of registers.

-\paragraph{Kraus representation.} We characterize a quantum channel, $\Phi$, by the so-called \enquote{Kraus representation}.
+\paragraph{Kraus representation.} We characterize a quantum channel, $\Phi:\mathrm{D}(\mathcal{H})\to \mathrm{D}(\mathcal{H})$, by the so-called \enquote{Kraus representation}.
 Let $\rho=\sum_i\lambda_i \ket{e_i}\bra{e_i}$ be a density operator of rank $r$.
 Let $\Gamma=\{\gamma\}$ denote a finite set and $\mathsf{M}_\gamma$ a set of linear operators in $\mathcal{H}$ such that $\mathsf{M}_\gamma^\dagger\mathsf{M}_\gamma$ is a resolution of the identity for $\gamma\in\Gamma$.
 We have,

-The operators $\mathsf{M}_\gamma$ are the \enquote{Kraus operators}.
-When $|\Gamma|=1$, $\mathsf{M}_\gamma$ is unitary and $\Phi$ is unitary as well.
-In the present model, unitary channels provide different viewpoints corresponding basically to the same logical hypotheses.
-In particular, the von Neumann entropy is constant.
-General channels describe strictly evolving hypotheses.
-They are usually irreversible, leading to an increase in von Neumann entropy~\cite{petz}.
-We mention general channels but actually we will specifically focus on reversible mappings throughout this paper.

-\paragraph{Symmetry group.} A unitary channel consisting of a gauge operator has no effect on the register: Both the Boolean variables and the probability space remain unaffected.
-Therefore, the transformation in the Hilbert space represents a symmetry of the system, as discussed in Sec.(\ref{symmetry}) and the gauge group $\mathcal{U}$ acting in $\mathcal{H}$ can be considered as a symmetry subgroup.
-Incidentally, the bit reversal group of the Boolean algebra can as well be viewed as a symmetry subgroup with respect to the logical prior.